srinath-chakravarthy/ovito/doc/python/modules/ovito.rst

    .. py:data:: dataset

-      This module-level attribute holds the current :py:class:`~ovito.DataSet` instance.
+      This module-level attribute holds the current :py:class:`~ovito.DataSet`, a global object representing the state of the program.
-      It provides access to OVITO's viewports, the objects shown in the viewports, and the current animation settings and rendering parameters.
+      It provides access to OVITO's viewports, the objects in the scene, and the current animation and render settings.

    .. py:data:: version

-      This module-level attribute returning the program version of OVITO as a 3-tuple.
+      This module-level attribute contains the OVITO program version (encoded as a 3-tuple).